World 🢖 Asia 🢖 Saudi Arabia

 Explorers saw two shallow craters.
-Desert in this place was full with chunks of white sandstone, pellets of black glass and also pieces of iron.
+The desert in this place was full of chunks of white sandstone, pellets of black glass, and also pieces of iron.

-Desert here was hit by more than 3,500 tons of iron from the space.
-Meteorite came at oblique angle from the northwest, with a speed of some 5 – 7 km per second.
-Due to shallow angle meteorite experienced high resistance, melted and divided into several pieces.
+Desert here was hit by more than 3,500 tons of iron from space.
+Meteorite came at an oblique angle from the northwest, with a speed of some 5 – 7 km per second.
+Due to shallow angle meteorites experienced high resistance, melted, and divided into several pieces.

-Each of the large pieces of meteorite caused explosion.
-The largest explosion was comparable to the blast of atomic bomb in Hiroshima.
+Each of the large pieces of meteorite caused an explosion.
+The largest explosion was comparable to the blast of the atomic bomb in Hiroshima.

 Stories about the iron meteorite as large as camel’s hump were true.
-In 1966 Bedouins told that sand in craters has shifted and enormous meteorite is visible.
+In 1966 Bedouins told that sand in craters shifted and an enormous meteorite is visible.

 Hidden by sand again